Bayesian workflow for disease transmission modeling in Stan: Conflict of interest

-The gradient contains information which, when properly harnessed, allows us to efficiently sample from the posterior distribution.
 Fortunately, the user does not need to specify the gradient.
-Instead, \textit{automatic differentiation} generates the requisite derivatives under the hood, based on computer code to evaluate the log joint density\cite{margossian2019ad, griewank2008ad}.
-But, just like evaluating $\log p(\mathcal Y, \theta)$, differentiation has a computational cost.

-Hamiltonian Monte Carlo simulates trajectories across the parameter space by numerically solving Hamilton's equations of motion.
-We solve these equations using a numerical integrator.
-At each step the integrator takes, we need to \textit{evaluate and differentiate} $\log p(\mathcal Y, \theta)$.
+Instead, \textit{automatic differentiation} generates the requisite derivatives under the hood using a numerical integrator \cite{margossian2019ad, griewank2008ad}.
+At each step the leapfrog integrator takes -- that is, multiple times per iteration -- we need to \textit{evaluate and differentiate} $\log p(\mathcal Y, \theta)$.